Bernice Waverley: Development

-Hazlehurst admitted that she was intrigued by the chance to play a strong female character, who was in an executive position within the police force and had the respect of her colleagues.
-The actress met with members from the real Victoria Police homicide squad, so she could understand her character better.
-Hazlehurst described Bernice as "tenacious, intuitive and tough".
-She went on to say "I understand the difficulties of being a female in a male world.
+Hazlehurst told Clare Rigden of TV Week that at the start of Season 1, Bernice had been in the force for around 35 years, a fact which is highlighted in a scene with Jennifer Mapplethorpe (Nadine Garner), where Bernice mentions that when she joined the force, "there weren't even women's toilets!"
+Hazlehurst thought it was "interesting on the part of the writers" to have a women in charge.
+She felt that women brought "a different sensitivity and sensibility to the job" which was starting to be better acknowledged.
+She also went on to say: "I understand the difficulties of being a female in a male world.
 I think most females do.
 But in a profession like the police, for a woman to get this rank she would have to have these qualities in spades.
 It was important she be someone who was able to command respect, who has authority, doesn't take bulls--- and trusts her instincts to have good people on her team and let them do their jobs."
+Hazlehurst described Bernice as "tenacious, intuitive and tough".

-A TV Week writer called Bernice "tough and fiercely competitive" and commented that her goal was to become Commissioner.
-They added "She believes that women have as much of a right to be in the top ranks of the service as their male counterparts, but she also thinks they have to earn their place like she did.
+When asked about the sacrifices Bernice had made for her career, Hazlehurst revealed that Bernice has a child, and said that for a woman of Bernice's rank, she is on call 24 hours a day, seven days of the week.
+Hazlehurst pointed out that anyone with Bernice's seniority within the force has that kind of workload and it has not been easy for her to juggle work and raising a child, adding "a high-stress job like this makes the mothering part of your life incredibly difficult."
+She also told Rigden that this aspect of her character's life is not explored straight away in the series, but it would be looked at in the future.
+Another TV Week writer called Bernice "tough and fiercely competitive" and commented that her goal was to become Commissioner.
+They said "She believes that women have as much of a right to be in the top ranks of the service as their male counterparts, but she also thinks they have to earn their place like she did.
 Behind the tough professional exterior, Bernice is a compassionate single mother to 14-year-old Josh."
 In February 2009, Hazlehurst reflected on her character's journey, saying "Waverley's life and career have taken some extreme twists and unexpected turns over the last two seasons, and playing her has been a terrific challenge and a huge learning curve."
 She found that she had even more respect for the work that the police do every day, and she had more understanding of the pressure they were under in their professional and personal lives.